CzPhantom10/CzPhantom10/README.md

 ## About me

 I am an AI engineer and computer science student with a focus on building and understanding large language models and deep learning systems.
 My experience spans training transformer-based models, developing domain-specific LLMs, and creating end-to-end AI applications.
-I enjoy working across the full stack of AI development — from data preparation and model design to deployment and evaluation.
+I enjoy working across the full stack of AI development from data preparation and model design to deployment and evaluation.

-Some of my notable work includes LawGPT, a fine-tuned GPT-2 model for Indian legal Q&A; a real-time fire and smoke detection system using YOLOv8 and OpenCV; and QuestMint, an AI-powered interactive blockchain game.
-I also explore systems-level programming and performance optimization, demonstrated through a Rust-based LLM chatbot using the Groq API.
+Some of my notable work includes LawGPT, a fine-tuned GPT-2 model for Indian legal Q&A; and QuestMint, an AI-powered interactive blockchain game.
+I also explore systems-level programming and performance optimization, demonstrated through a Rust-based LLM chatbot.
 My goal is to combine research rigor with practical engineering to build scalable, impactful AI systems.

 ---